Tokyo – Mt. Fuji – Magome Samurai Village

 Check in with AV Travel tour guide at LAX and depart for Tokyo, Japan.

 Welcome to Tokyo, the capital city of Japan.
 It is one of the largest metropolitan areas in the world with a population of over 13 million residents.
-Tokyo is not only the center of politics and economy of Japan, but also a center of the global economy and culture.
-Your tour of the city today includes the Sensō-ji, a Buddhist temple dedicated to the bodhisattva Kannon.
+Tokyo is not only the center of politics and economy of Japan, but also a center of the global economy & culture.
 (D)

 Depart to the home of the Ise Grand Shrine, the most sacred Shinto Shrine in Japan with the nickname “The Holy City”.
 Ise Grand Shrine worships 8 million Shinto gods and 124 emperors of Japan.
 Visit the Mikimoto Pearl Island with the “Woman diver show” This area is the Shima Peninsula, birthplace of Kokichi Mikimoto, who rose to become one of the pioneers of pearl culture with the production of the first D-shaped pearl in 1893.
 His achievements are commemorated at the Pearl Museum in his hometown of Toba, in Mie Prefecture on Japan’s main island of Honshu.
 In the early days, Mikimoto employed the Ama divers to raise adult oysters from the sea bed and replace them after the implantation of a nucleus.
 But with the development of new breeding and growing techniques in the 1950s, the Ama were no longer required.”
 Make a stop at the Wedded Rocks (known as Meoto Iwa in Japanese).
 The two rocks represent a married couple who, according to Shinto mythology, created Japan and the spirits that exist in people, places, and objects.
 The rocks were featured in the movie Sayonara co-produced by Japan and the U.S. (B/D)

-Visit Himeji castle, which is Japan’s foremost historic castle, was built in the 17th century, and became the first site in Japan to be registered in the World Cultural Heritage listings in 1993.
+After your full delicious breakfast.
+Depart to visit Himeji castle, which is Japan’s foremost historic castle, was built in the 17th century, and became the first site in Japan to be registered in the World Cultural Heritage listings in 1993.
 The stunning appearance, and high level of detail of this wooden architectural masterpiece have made Himeji Castle known all over the world.
 Furthermore, the castle is surrounded by Sakura trees.
 Each spring, the trees flower simultaneously, covering Himeji castle in a sea of beautiful pink blossoms.
 Early April is the one chance each year to see Himeji Castle with its cherry blossoms in full bloom, one of Japan’s truly beautiful and iconic sights.
 The sight of this amazing scenery will live long in the memory as a memento of your visit to Japan.
+Return to Osaka.
+Perhaps spend the rest of your afternoon in Dotonbori – Shinsaibashi – the largest shopping area in Osaka where many boutiques and specialty shops are gathered, attracting local people and visitors.
+Dining and shopping on Shinsaibashi street will be a memorable experience while you’re in Osaka.
+(B/L)

 Hi Nga và Hùng,